Franzelfx/forex-predicter/README.md

 ### Run Utilizer Test

-Finally, there is some utilizer test, to use the model to predict the next n steps. 🥳 After running the system test, you can run the utilizer test by executing the following command:
+Finally, there is a utilizer test, to use the model to predict the next n steps. 🥳 After running the system test, you can run the utilizer test by executing the following command:

 ```bash
 python test/utilizer_test.py
 ```

-I suggest, using the model only for prediction, where the results of the system test are promising.
+I suggest, using the prediction model only in those cases, where the system test shows a promising result.

 ### Results of the System Test

 The results for some currencies can be found in the folder `system_test`.
-Some examples, where I might use the model for future prediction, based on the results of the system test, are:
+Some examples are listed below.
+Keep in mind, that those test results may change for every train iteration and are not guaranteed to be the same for every run.
+To gain some good results for future prediction, choose those models which show a good performance on the test data.
+It may be a good approach to save those models, which show a good performance on the test data and always use them for future predictions in the utilizer test for a certain amount of time.

 - AUD/CHF
   ![alt text](test/system_test/AUDCHF_test_plot.png)